-Many attorneys, social workers, graphics designers, editors, and proofreaders have made in-kind donations valued at over \$98,000.
-(The Legal Services Developer has met her goal of running the program on more in-kind dollars than state dollars.)
+Many attorneys, social workers, graphics designers, editors, and proofreaders made in-kind donations valued at over \$98,000.
+(The Legal Services Developer has met the goal of running the program on more in-kind dollars than state dollars.)
 The goal of this book, which is being distributed throughout the state of Utah, is to educate older Utahns about various law and aging issues.
-As a result, it is hoped that more Utahns will be comfortable with the law, avoid ill-informed decisions and pitfalls, and prevent costly legal problems.
+As a result, it is hoped more Utahns will be comfortable with the law, avoid ill-informed decisions and pitfalls, and prevent costly legal problems.
 The demand has increased for this publication as many Utahns seek to take care of their aging parents.
-We are in the process of working on a 2nd edition and are soliciting input from government sister agencies and the public on subject matters to add to make the book even more helpful.
+We are in the process of working on a second edition and are soliciting input from government sister agencies and the public on subject matters to add to make the book even more helpful.
+The Legal Services Developer is currently working on distributing the book.
+Distribution has reached 100 percent of the average distribution for a book.

 In addition, the Legal Services Developer launched an awareness media campaign.
-This awareness media campaign cost \$0 yet made over 975,000 impressions within the state of Utah.
-The awareness campaign targeted seniors, caregivers, and the general public.
-The campaign targeted print media.
+This awareness media campaign cost zero dollars yet made over 1,000,000 impressions within the state of Utah.
+Considering the population of Utah is 2.9 million, the campaign was significant.
+The awareness campaign targeted seniors, caregivers, and the public.
+The

+25 2013 Annual Report campaign targeted print media.
 The Developer worked with pro bono PR specialists to strategize media contacts.
-The result was front page articles in the three of largest newspapers in Utah, an article in Consumer Reports, multiple articles in major and regional Utah paper, making over 975,000.
-With this campaign we partnered with the Bank of American Fork and created the first infographic on financial exploitation.
-The infographic with graphics and statistics in one page informs the general public on the cost of financial exploitation and shows them how to recognize and prevent exploitation.
+The result was front-page articles in the three of largest newspapers in Utah, an article in Consumer Reports, multiple articles in major and regional Utah paper, making over 1,000,000.
+We also analyzed how seniors heard about the book so we could effectively target seniors.
+With this campaign, we partnered with the Bank of American Fork and created the first infographic on financial exploitation.
+The infographic with graphics and statistics in one page informs the general public on the cost of financial exploitation and shows how to recognize and prevent exploitation.